Skip to contents

 x

-A numeric variable containing the data for group 1, or possibly a formula of the form outcome ~ group
+A numeric vector of data for group 1, or a formula of the form outcome ~ group (in which case data can be used to supply a data frame).

 y